Marin Tomasov: Astana (loan)

 On 1 July 2017, Astana announced the signing of Tomasov on a year-long loan deal from Rijeka.

 Following the end of the loan, on 4 July 2018 Tomasov was transferred from Rijeka to Astana for a fee of €500,000.
 In his first full season with Astana, Tomasov scored 19 goals in 47 games in all competitions, his 14 league goals helping his club to the 2018 Kazakhstan Premier League title.

 In the 2019 FC Astana season, Tomasov was again the top goalscorer for his club, with 19 league goals and 7 Europa League goals.
 In the Round 31 league match against FC Aktobe, Tomasov scored 4 goals in 33 minutes in a 5–0 win.
 Astana confirmed a sixth consecutive league title with one round to spare and Tomasov was the league's top goalscorer.

 International career

 Between 2007 and 2008, Tomasov was capped nine times and scored one goal for Croatia national under-21 football team.
-He has one cap for the Croatian national football team, earned in the 2–1 away win against South Korea on 10 September 2013.
+He has one cap for the Croatia national football team, earned in the 2–1 away win against South Korea on 10 September 2013.